We provide the unique services of a personal chef, without the commitment!

 brick chicken - olivier's butchery

-green goddess*contains light salt*
+bulgogi *contains light salt*

 • oven roast: season chicken with a touch of additional salt, place on a sheet pan with a thin layer of oil, roast at 425 convection for about 25 minutes, let rest for 5 minutes, and serve